Spencer S. Eccles Health Sciences Library History: Part One

 The first trained and certified medical librarian, Isabelle Anderson, was hired in 1947.
 Under her guidance, the small branch library at Salt Lake County Hospital was developed with funding from the hospital, medical school and university library.
 Miss Anderson was immediately praised by Dr. Louis Goodman who said he felt, “Miss Anderson is doing a splendid job and she has the reputation of being one of the best medical librarians in the country.”
-During her stint as director, Isabel Anderson served as the president of the Medical Library Association.
+During her tenure as director, Isabel Anderson served as the president of the Medical Library Association.
 Isabel remained medical librarian until 1956 when she left to return to Colorado.
 (Quote from Executive Committee minutes of the School of Medicine, Nov.
 3, 1947.)

 1950 – Medical Library Expansion